gymrek-lab/gymreklab.github.io/doc/LabMeetingSchedule.rst

 ---------------------

 * Meetings are posted on our "Gymrek Lab" Google calendar.
-* Announcements are sent to gymrek-lab@googlegroups.com.
+* Announcements are sent to gymrek-lab AT googlegroups DOT com .

 If you do not have access to the calendar or mailing list, please request access from Melissa or Dorit.